anitaruthsweetlinr/anitaruthsweetlinr/README.md

 ### Hi there 👋

 -  I’m Anita.
 I am a Backend Developer (Java, C#)
--  I have completed my Masters in Computer Science and Engineering.
+-  I have completed Masters in Computer Science and Engineering.
 -  I am passionate about programming.
 I have experience working as an application developer in various enterprise,stand-alone software applications and tools.

  **Skills:**